The 10 Best Healthy Lunch Foods to Eat

 Whole-grain bread contains more fiber and protein than white bread which "is key to avoiding that mid-afternoon crash," says the Moodoo sisters.

 Look for "whole wheat" or "whole grain" listed first on the ingredient list.
-This signifies that the main flour in the bread is made from the whole grain and hasn't been stripped of fiber as well as vitamins and minerals.
+This indicates that the main flour in the bread is made from whole grain and hasn't been stripped of fiber as well as vitamins and minerals.

 Eating a healthy lunch doesn't have to be boring or complicated.
 It's really about having a handful of nutritious ingredients in your pantry and refrigerator for quick and easy meals.
+Take a look at our collection of Healthy Meal Prep Lunch Recipes.
 And of course, don't be afraid to get a little creative in the kitchen!